***Updated November 2023***

 Foxes made orange the color theme, and then I decided on French gray to go with it.
 You don’t have to pick an animal or object to have a theme; if you just like simple and clean, that’s a theme too!
 And it’s fun to let it evolve; once I knew it was a girl, I added pink to the color scheme, and polka dots for a pattern.
 I couldn’t resist a flower theme since it was a girl, so I chose lilies (for her name) and poppies (for the orange color to go with the foxes).
 If you’d like some inspiration, I have one word for you: Pinterest!

 We have a pretty small space, so I had to decide ahead of time how all the furniture would fit.
 Even if your space is large, it’s still a good idea to plan it out.
 I found the most adorable book/toy shelf, but there was no way it would fit, so I compromised with tall, skinny ladder-style shelving.
-I also recommend a comfy chair, especially if you will be nursing, which hopefully you are!
+I also recommend a comfy chair, especially if you will be breastfeeding.
 I love my swivel glider chair from Target (one of my splurge items that ended up being a gift).

 #3: Make a baby registry and a budget.